Cementoss Guide

 Beta Skill - Load-Bearing Wall

 When activated, this skill will create a cement wall in front of you at your aim's direction.
 The cement wall will only pop up once Cementoss is touching a surface, so activating in the air will make him fast fall until he lands on one.
-This Skill is the most damaging move of his kit.
+This skill is the most damaging move of his kit.

 Molding

-Exceptional: if there is an object blocking the wall from going horizontally on one side, holding any side input will make it be created on the opposite direction.
+Exceptional: If there is an object blocking the wall from going horizontally on one side, holding any side input will make it be created on the opposite direction.

 Gamma Skill - Structural Slab